 Series A financing (also known as series A round or series A funding) is one of the stages in the capital-raising process by a startup.
-Essentially, the series A round is the second stage of startup financing, as well as the first stage of venture capital financing.
+Essentially, the series A round is the second stage of startup financing and the first stage of venture capital financing.

 Similar to seed financing, series A financing is a type of equity-based financing.
-It means that a company secures the required capital from investors by selling them the company’s shares.
+This means that a company secures the required capital from investors by selling the company’s shares.
 However, in most cases, series A financing comes with anti-dilution provisions.
-In other words, instead of selling common stock, the startups usually issue preferred shares that do not provide their owners with voting rights.
+Startups usually issue preferred shares that do not provide their owners with voting rights.

-At the same time, it is quite common that the companies issue the convertible preferred shares.
-The shares offer investors with the option to convert their preferred shares into common stock at some pre-determined date in the future.
+At the same time, it is quite common that the companies issue convertible preferred shares.
+These shares offer investors the option to convert their preferred shares into common stock at some pre-determined future date.
 Note that the investors’ returns from series A financing are lower than the returns from seed funding.

 Objectives of Series A Financing

 Series A financing is primarily used to ensure the continued growth of a company.
-The common goals in the series A round include reaching milestones in product development and attracting new talents to the organization.
-In this stage of development, a company intends to continue the growth of its business to attract more investors to future rounds of financing (series B and C financing).
+The common goals in the series A round include reaching milestones in product development and attracting new talent.
+In this stage of development, a company intends to continue the growth of its business to attract more investors to future rounds of financing.

 In the series A round, the biggest investors are venture capital firms.
 Commonly, they are firms that specialize in investments in early-stage companies.
 The general rule is that capital is provided to companies that already generate revenues but are still in the pre-profit stage.